FOSSEE/st-scripts/manipulating-strings/script.rst

 using ``s[-1]``.

 Following is an exercise that you must do.
+.. #[Amit: I don't know I am not sure about the sentence formation.]
 %%1%% Obtain the sub-string excluding the first and last characters from the string s.